Portfolio diversification and model uncertainty: a robust dynamic mean-variance approach: Applications and examples

-\begin{Remark} {\rm We have seen in the previous section that $\rho^*$ exists when $\Gamma$ is compact (in particular when it is a singleton, i.e., there is no ambiguity on correlation) or when $\Gamma$ $=$ $\C_{>+}^d$, i.e., there is full ambiguity on correlation.
-From \reff{optimalalpha*ellip}, we observe notably that whenever $\delta$ $\geq$ $\|\sigma(\rho^*)^{-1}\hat b\|_ 2$, then $\alpha^*$ $\equiv$ $0$.
-In other words, when the level of ambiguity about the expected rate of return is high (or when the investor is poorly confident about her estimation $\hat b$ on the expected rate of return), then she does not make risky investment at all. } \epR \end{Remark}
+\begin{Remark} [Financial interpretation: no risky investment] {\rm We have seen in the previous section that $\rho^*(t)$ exists when $\Gamma(t)$ is compact (in particular when it is a singleton, i.e., there is no ambiguity on correlation) or when $\Gamma(t)$ $=$ $\C_{>+}^d$, i.e., there is full ambiguity on correlation.
+From \reff{optimalalpha*ellip}, we observe notably that whenever $\delta(t)$ $\geq$ $\|\sigma(\rho^*(t))^{-1}\hat b(t)\|_ 2$, $\alpha^*_t$ $=$ $0$.
+In other words, when, at time $t$, the investor is poorly confident about her estimation on the expected rate of return $\hat b(t)$, or when the level of uncertainty aversion about the expected rate of return is high, then she does not make risky investment at all. } \epR \end{Remark}

-\subsubsection{Full ambiguity correlation and anti-diversification}
+\subsection{Full ambiguity correlation and anti-diversification}

-In this paragraph, we consider the case of full ambiguity on correlation, i.e., $\Gamma$ $=$ $\C_{>+}^d$, and investigate the impact on optimal robust portfolio strategy.